Karrinyup St Luke Medical Centre is a COVID 19 Vaccination centre offering the Pfizer Bivalent Vaccine.

-Karrinyup St Luke Medical Centre is a mixed billing practice where some of our Doctors will be charging private fees for consultations.
+Karrinyup St Luke Medical Centre is a mixed billing practice where our Doctors will be charging private fees for all consultations.

 We provide excellent facilities for our Doctors so as to deliver the best primary healthcare to the community.